Lani Hall: Music career

 Beginning in 1982, Hall recorded several successful Latin pop albums in Spanish, culminating in 1985's Es Fácil Amar, produced by Albert Hammond, for which she received the Grammy Award for Best Latin Pop Performance.
 Among her Spanish hits were "Un Amor Así" and "De Repente El Amor", duets with Puerto Rican singer José Feliciano and Brazilian singer Roberto Carlos, respectively; "Para Vivir Así," which features Herb Alpert on trumpet; and another duet, "Te Quiero Así" with the iconic Mexican singer José José (who also began his career with a bossa nova/jazz band).
 She recorded "Corazón Encadenado" and won a Grammy in a duet with Spanish singer Camilo Sesto in 1984, though she doesn't speak Spanish.
 In 1986, she worked again with Mendes in the song "No Place to Hide" from the Brasil '86 album.
 In the mid-1980s, Hall contracted a debilitating case of Epstein–Barr virus and was forced to take a break from performing.
 She returned in 1998 with the album Brasil Nativo on the Windham Hill label.
 In 2008, she reunited with Mendes again, performing the song "Dreamer" on his album Encanto, which also featured Herb Alpert on trumpet.

 In 2007, she and Alpert assembled a band consisting of pianist/composer Bill Cantos, bassist Hussain Jiffry and drummer/percussionist Michael Shapiro, developing new arrangements for jazz standards and Brazilian songs.
-From then until the present, they have continued to tour, and have released three CDs, Anything Goes in 2009, I Feel You in 2011 and Steppin' Out in 2013, which won a Grammy Award for both Alpert (artist) and Hall (producer).
+They have continued to tour, and have released three CDs, Anything Goes in 2009, I Feel You in 2011 and Steppin' Out in 2013, which won a Grammy Award for both Alpert (artist) and Hall (producer).

+At the end of 2024, Herb Alpert announced that he was forming a new version of the Tijuana Brass and would take the group on tour in celebration of the 60th Anniversary of his landmark album Whipped Cream and Other Delights.
+The tour commenced in Clearwater, FL in January 2025.
+Lani Hall accompanied him on all the shows, performing a medley of four Brasil '66 songs midway through each concert.
+The tour currently has shows scheduled through September 2026.